 Queen Elizabeth Country Park

-Children will enjoy the woodland play area, the mini-wheels pump track and the assault course on this walk.
+Children will enjoy the woodland play area and the assault course on this walk.
+If they have a bike, they should bring it for the mini wheels pump track too!

 The Basics

-Dogs: Yes, and they might like the dog agility course!
+Dogs: Dogs are welcome on this walk, and they might like the dog agility course too!

-Refreshments: Juniper kiosk, café at the visitors centre, BBQ hire, picnics or even pizza oven hire!
+Refreshments: Juniper kiosk (weekends April - October and school holidays), café at the visitors centre (daily, year round), BBQ hire, picnic tables or even pizza oven hire!

-Parking: Juniper car park, charges apply - summer is £5 for up to two hours, winter is £4 - number plate recognition (Postcode: PO8 0QE - W3W: organisms/digital/lost)
+Parking: Juniper car park at the top of the park, charges apply - summer is £5 for up to two hours, winter is £4 - number plate recognition (Postcode: PO8 0QE - W3W: ///organisms.digital.lost)

 There is plenty to do on a day out at Queen Elizabeth Country Park.
 Easily accessed from the A3, one side the park consists of wooded hillsides, perfect for walks and mountain biking.
 The other side comprises Butser Hill, a typical South Downs landscape.
-There are lots of possible walks you can do and we have chosen ours to start out beside the play area.
-Here you will also find picnic benches, toilets, bbqs for hire, woodland play area, snack kiosk (weekends and school holidays) and an assault course and dog agility course.
+There are lots of possible walks you can do and we have chosen ours to start out beside the woodland play area.
+Here you will also find picnic benches, toilets, bbqs for hire, a snack kiosk, an assault course and a dog agility course.

 The Route

-From the Juniper car park at the top of the park, take the large, wide path heading north past the pizza oven area.
+From the Juniper car park (the last stop for cars at the top of the park), take the large, wide path heading north past the pizza oven area.
 The play area should be to your left and the pizza oven to your right.
-This path passes three more, often quieter picnic areas on the left (although no tables).
+Continue along the straight path passing a series of two grassy clearings/picnic areas to your left called Larkwhistle and Roebuck.
+At the third grassy clearing, you should spot a disc golf basket and a post with a red number one nailed onto it.
+Continue straight along the path towards the far end of the park.

 The wildlife pond can also be found the visitor centre as well as a café, toilets and shop.